 - 1) Perform hand hygiene with hand sanitizer. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 2) Open MAR. - 3) Identify correct resident's MAR. - 4) Identify medications to be given to the resident. - 5) Obtain correct medications from the medication cart. - 6) For each medication, identify the correct drug label for the correct resident's MAR. - 7) Identify the right drugs as obtaining the medications from the medication cart.
-(Show medications to the RN Test Observer.) - 8) For each medication, identify the right dose and compare the labels to the right resident's MAR. - 9) Medications selected are for the correct time. - 10) Medications selected are for the correct routes. - 11) Open container. - 12) Do not contaminate lid during removal, replacement or while off container. - 13) Pour correct number of prescribed tablets into medication cup without touching medication. - 14) Lock medication cart. - 15) Close or cover MAR. - 16) Greet resident. - 17) Introduce self by name as a medication assistant. - 18) Explain the procedure to the resident. - 19) Ask resident to state their name. - 20) Ask resident to state their date of birth. - 21) Identify the right resident using an appropriate method of identification (i.e.; picture, wrist band or facility appropriate method of identification). - 22) Give resident a glass of water. - 23) Assist resident to take medication. - 24) Watch resident until the medication is swallowed. - 25) Put on gloves. - 26) Remove container lid. - 27) Do not contaminate lid during removal, replacement or while off container.
+Rub hands together until hands are completely dry. - 2) Open MAR. - 3) Identify correct resident's MAR. - 4) Identify medications to be given to the resident. - 5) Obtain correct medications from the medication cart.
+REMOVED - 6) For each medication, identify the correct drug label for the correct resident's MAR. - 7) Identify the right drugs as obtaining the medications from the medication cart.
+(Show medications to the RN Test Observer.)
+NO LONGER A KEY STEP - 8) For each medication, identify the right dose and compare the labels to the right resident's MAR. - 9) Medications selected are for the correct time. - 10) Medications selected are for the correct routes. - 11) Open container. - 12) Do not contaminate lid during removal, replacement or while off container.
+(Hint: To avoid contamination, place the lid on a clean barrier.) - 13) Pour correct number of prescribed tablets into medication cup without touching medication. - 14) Lock medication cart. - 15) Close or cover MAR. - 16) Greet resident. - 17) Introduce self by name as a medication assistant. - 18) Explain the procedure to the resident. - 19) Identify the right resident using an appropriate method of identification (i.e.; picture, wrist band or facility appropriate method of identification). - 20) Ask resident to state their name. - 21) Ask resident to state their date of birth. - 22) Give resident a glass of water. - 23) Watch the resident until the medication is swallowed.
+REWORDED TO: Provide medications to resident.

-- 28) Gently tilt resident's head back with chin up. - 29) Pull down on resident's lower eye lid of the correct eye making a pocket. - 30) Ask resident to look up toward forehead. - 31) Drop correct number of prescribed drops of medication into the correct pocket. - 32) Container tip does not touch resident's eye. - 33) Apply gentle pressure to inner corner of resident's eye. - 34) Use tissue to remove any excess fluid from around resident's eye. - 35) Remove and discard gloves. - 36) Perform hand hygiene with hand sanitizer. - a.
+- 24) Assist resident to take medication. - 25) Put on gloves. - 26) Remove container lid. - 27) Do not contaminate lid during removal, replacement or while off container.
+(Hint: To avoid contamination, place the lid on a clean barrier.) - 28) Gently tilt resident's head back with chin up. - 29) Pull down on resident's lower eye lid of the correct eye making a pocket. - 30) Ask resident to look up toward forehead. - 31) Drop correct number of prescribed drops of medication into the correct pocket. - 32) Container tip does not touch resident's eye. - 33) Apply gentle pressure to inner corner of resident's eye. - 34) Use tissue to remove any excess fluid from around resident's eye. - 35) Remove and discard gloves. - 36) Perform hand hygiene with hand sanitizer. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
 Rub hands together until hands are completely dry. - 37) Return medication to the medication cart. - 38) Lock medication cart. - 39) Document administration on the medication administration record (MAR) on the correct day. - 40) Initial and sign MAR. - 41) Close or cover MAR. - 42) Maintain respectful, courteous interpersonal communications during administrations. - 43) Place call light within easy reach of the resident. - 44) Perform hand hygiene with hand sanitizer. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
 Rub hands together until hands are completely dry.